Shrakka/kiddymaze/README.txt

-Install npm

-Install "npm install live-server"
+If you don't have npm: install npm

+> npm install -g live-server
+> cd kiddymaze
+> live-server